-In the mid-1990s, I was living in San Diego.
-Because the place where I worked was near the ocean, barely a day went by when I didn’t walk along the beach or at least drive by it.
+In the mid-1990s, when I was living in San Diego for the first time, I worked at an office near the ocean.
+So barely a day went by when I didn’t walk along the beach or at least drive by it.
 One day, something looked a bit different—the water, normally greenish, had taken on a bit of a red hue.
 I heard a few people talking in passing about something called a “red tide,” as though it were a common occurrence that anyone who had lived there for more than a few months should be familiar with.
 It didn’t sound like anything I should be either worried about or especially interested in—just some random marine phenomenon, the details of which I was content not to know.

 Later I asked around about the glowing water and someone said, “Oh yeah, the red tide.
 It’s caused by a phosphorescent plankton.”
+Apparently this happens every several years or so in or near San Diego.
 Glowing organisms were familiar enough; where I grew up—far from the ocean—fireflies were common.
 But though I never thought twice about seeing a sparkling field or lawn at night, glowing water seemed incredibly foreign and exotic.
 Years later, though, living in British Columbia, I sometimes saw warnings against collecting bivalve mollusks (such as oysters, clams, and mussels) due to something that was also called a “red tide”—but never a mention of glowing waters.
 Was the phenomenon that had entranced me years earlier in southern California actually a toxic danger?

 The Tide Turns